Best Cave Diving Destinations - Bluewater Dive Travel

 Required Skill Level: Technical cave-certified divers only.

 One of the most popular dives in the Bayahibe region is Cueva del Chico, just inside Del Este National Park.
-Crystal clear freshwater, sparkling aquamarine on the surface, entices divers of all levels to explore this 625 foot (190m) cavernous tunnel.
-A unique feature of Cueva del Chico is the presence of petroglyphs, rock carvings created by the Taino society that once inhabited the Dominican Republic.
+Crystal clear freshwater, sparkling aquamarine on the surface, entices divers of all levels to explore this 625-foot (190m) cavernous tunnel.
+A unique feature of Cueva del Chico is the presence of petroglyphs and rock carvings created by the Taino society that once inhabited the Dominican Republic.
 At a maximum depth of 46 feet (14m), divers can spend up to an hour safely exploring this fascinating cavern.

 cave diving